Sober Thoughts On Willpower And Decision Making

 In Charles Duhigg's conception of the habit loop, we can't truly break habits; we can only swap in alternate routines that connect the old cues and rewards.

-This reminded me of a term my friend Travis Brooks used: ENAB, short for Equally-attractive Non-Alcoholic Beverage.
+This reminded me of a term my friend Travis Brooks used: EANAB, short for Equally-attractive Non-Alcoholic Beverage.
 There are delicious flavor syrups and ginger beers.
 Spa water and carbonation systems lend new life to boring dihydrogen monoxide.
 By making non-alcoholic beverages as exciting as microbrews and Sonoma wines, I tapped into my desire for exploration: here was a whole new range of beverages to discover!

 Openness And Social Myths #

 Many of us think our drinking is like everyone else's.

 While it is true that more educated people drink more, I encountered much less of a "drinking culture" among my friends than I had expected.
 In fact, by being open about my behavior change and the motivations behind it, I received a good deal of social support for this decision.

 - Fear Of Isolation: We may believe that our current habits are normal or average, and resist changing for fear of being regarded as unusual.